These are the three quotes that prove the customer is a king…..

-Who is a customer…?
+Who is a customer king…?

-A customer is defined by EC-Council as a person or a group of people who influences or decides on the acquisition of one of you r products or services, or user who uses one of those products or services.
+A customer is defined by EC-Council as a person or a group of people who influences or decides on the acquisition of one of your products or services, or user who uses one of those products or services.

 What they are trying to say is that your customer is not only someone that consumed your product or services.

 What they are trying to say is that your customer is not only someone that consumed your product.
 It also entails someone who decides whether your product should be purchased or not.

-Another definition from them state that a customer is anyone who derives direct or indirect benefit from a product.
-It includes people who request for, pay for, select, specify or use a product as well as those who receive products’ outputs.
+Another definition from the state that a customer king is anyone who derives direct or indirect benefit from a product.
+It includes people who request for, pays for, select, specifies or use a product as well as those who receive products’ outputs.

-Peter Drucker says the purpose of an organizations is to create a customer.
-He did not say customers.
+Peter Drucker says the purpose of an organization is to create a customer.
+He did not say, customers.
 That means when you have an organization, you have to treat your individual customers as if that individual is the only customer that you have.

-Gerard Arpey attest to what I have been that before a new customer can bring in profit, it will take up to six months.
+Gerard Arpey attests to what I have been that before a new customer can bring in profit, it will take up to six months.
 Your profit is coming from your satisfied customer.
 You need to raise exit barrier for your customers in order to break even.